What requirements does my import product have to meet?

 Product safety

-As an importer, you are responsible for the safety of non-food products.
+As an importer of non-food products, you are responsible for product safety.
 Exactly what you are responsible for depends on your role.
 If you import products from outside the EU you have the role of importer.
-If you import products from an EU country you have the role of distributor.
-Do you put your own logo on imported products?
+If you import products from an EU country, you have the role of distributor.
+Do you alter an imported product or put your own logo on it?
 Then you have the role of manufacturer.

 National legislation